alex-younes/AssistedWebNavigation/extension/README.md

 ## Usage

+### Setting Up

+1. Click the extension icon in the browser toolbar
+2. Enter your backend server IP address and port (default: localhost:3001)
+3. Click "Save Configuration" to connect to the backend

-### Recording Interactions
+### Recording Interactions and States

-1. Navigate to any web page you want to record
+1. Navigate to the web page you want to analyze
 2. Click the extension icon in the toolbar
-3. Click "Start Recording" to begin capturing interactions
+3. Click "Start Recording" to begin tracking interactions and state changes
-4. Interact with the page normally
+4. Interact with the page normally (click buttons, fill forms, etc.)
+5. Notice the extension keeps track of interactions and duration
-5. Click "Stop Recording" when you're done
+6. Click "Stop Recording" when you're done
-6. View the recorded interactions in the main application

-### Capturing DOM Structure

-1. Navigate to the page you want to analyze
+### Viewing Results

+The recorded data is sent to the backend server, where you can:
+1. View the sequence of state transitions
+2. See which interactions triggered each state change
+3. Analyze the DOM structure at each state

+## How It Works

+1. **Interaction Tracking**: When a user interacts with a page element (clicks, types, etc.), the extension captures the details of that interaction.

-2. Click the extension icon in the toolbar
+2. **DOM Mutation Tracking**: After each interaction, the extension uses MutationObserver to detect changes to the DOM.

-3. Click "Capture DOM Structure"
-4. View the DOM analysis in the main application
+3. **State Management**: When a significant DOM change is detected, a new "state" is created with a unique fingerprint.

+4. **Data Flow**: Interactions and state data are buffered locally and periodically sent to the backend server.

-## Integration with Main Application
+## Server Integration

+The extension communicates with a backend server that:
+- Stores user interactions
+- Stores DOM states
+- Maintains session information

-The extension automatically communicates with the main application.
-Make sure the backend server is running on `http://localhost:3001` before using the extension.
+Make sure the backend server is running at the configured address before using the extension.

-In the main application:
-1. Go to the Interaction Recorder
-2. Select "Browser Extension" as the recording mode
-3. Use the dropdown to select and view your recorded sessions

 ## Troubleshooting

-- If the extension isn't recording, make sure the content script is properly loaded
+- If the extension can't connect to the server, check your server configuration
-- If you see connection errors, check that the backend server is running
-- Try refreshing the page if the extension isn't responding
+- If interactions aren't being recorded, try refreshing the page
+- Check the browser console for any error messages